 Tactically, the battle presents some interesting features, and involves one issue which is still living to-day.
 Keppel was to leeward and wished to force an action; in order to do this he signalled a general chase to windward, so that his fastest ships might overtake the slower ones of the enemy.
-Granting equal original fleet-speed, this was quite correct.
-D'Orvilliers, to windward, had no intention of fighting except on his own terms.
+Granting equal original fleet-speed, this was quite correct. d'Orvilliers, to windward, had no intention of fighting except on his own terms.
 As will generally be the case, the fleet acting on the offensive obtained its wish.
-At daybreak of the 27th both fleets were on the port tack, heading west-northwest, with a steady breeze at southwest (Plate IX., A, A, A).
-The Engish rear (R) had fallen to leeward, and Keppel consequently made signal to six of its ships to chase to windward, so as to place them in a better position to support the main body if it could get into action.
+At daybreak of the 27th both fleets were on the port tack, heading west-northwest, with a steady breeze at southwest.
+The English rear had fallen to leeward, and Keppel consequently made signal to six of its ships to chase to windward, so as to place them in a better position to support the main body if it could get into action.
 D'Orvilliers observed this movement, and construed it to show an intention to attack his rear with a superior force.
-The two fleets being then from six to eight miles apart, he wore his fleet in succession (French A to B), by which he lost ground to leeward, but approached the enemy. and was able to see them better (Positions B, B, B).
-At the completion of this evolution the wind hauled to the southward, favoring the English; so Keppel, instead of going about, stood on for half an hour more (English B to C), and then tacked together in wake of the French.
-This confirmed D'Orvilliers' suspicions, and as the wind, which certainly favored the English that morning, now hauled back again to the westward, permitting them to lay up for the French rear, he wore his flect together (B to C), thus bringing the rest to aid the rear, now become the van, and preventing Keppel from concentrating on or penetrating it.
-The two fleets thus passed on opposite tacks (C), exchanging ineffective broadsides, the French running free to windward and having the power to attack, but not using it.
-D'Orvilliers then made the signal for his van, formerly the rear, to wear to leeward of the English rear, which was to leeward of its
+The two fleets being then from six to eight miles apart, he wore his fleet in succession, by which he lost ground to leeward, but approached the enemy, and was able to see them better.
+At the completion of this evolution the wind hauled to the southward, favoring the English; so Keppel, instead of going about, stood on for half an hour more, and then tacked together in wake of the French.
+This confirmed d'Orvilliers' suspicions, and as the wind, which certainly favored the English that morning, now hauled back again to the westward, permitting them to lay up for the French rear, he wore his fleet together.
+Thus bringing the rest to aid the rear, now become the van, and preventing Keppel from concentrating on or penetrating it.
+The two fleets thus passed on opposite tacks, (1) exchanging ineffective broadsides, the French running free to windward and having the power to attack, but not using it.
+D'Orvilliers then made the signal for his van, formerly the rear, to wear to leeward of the English rear, which was to leeward of its own main body, intending himself to remain to windward an so attack it on both sides; but the commander of that division, a prince of the blood royal, did not obey, and the possible advantage was lost.
+On the English side the same manoeuvre was attempted.
+The admiral of the van and some of his ships tacked, as soon as out of fire, and stood after the French rear; but for the most part the damage to rigging prevented tacking, and wearing was impossible on account of the ships coming up behind.
+The French now stood to leeward and formed line again, but the English were not in condition to attack.
+This was the end of the battle.